-SUSTAIN ABILITY APPRAISAL Rep ID Name / Summary of Representation Council Response Action(s) Required Organisation the June 2012 Habitats Regulation Assessment and reported in the (Formerly Site 78) following HRA (November, 2012: Para 6.2).
-The report's (including the proposed conclusions are as follows regarding Site WM3 (Former Site 78). modifications).
-This is 'In conclusion, the findings of this air quality modelling exercise further reinforced suggest that although the addition of the emissions from a through Policy WDM2 combustion based waste facility would be relatively small, acid which stipulates all deposition is already in excess of the critical load for this part of the Proposals for all waste South Pennine Moors SPA/SAC (Rombald's Moor) and therefore a management facilities combustion based waste management use on proposed Site 78 of (whether new, expanded the Bradford Waste Management DPD would potentially but excluding landfill exacerbate an existing situation.
-With regards to impact avoidance schemes) will be measures, it is therefore suggested that proposed Site 78 of the permitted provided that it Bradford Waste Management DPD may not be suitable for a waste can be demonstrated that management use which uses combustion processes and it is any impacts of recommended that the Bradford Waste Management DPD is development will not amended to reflect that this use should not be identified as being suitable for Site 78.
-(Para 6.2) significantly adversely affect people, land, Suituble for Site 76.
-(Para 6.2) affect people, land, infrastructure, natural resources and the historic 1.
-To make this plan 'legally compliant' an adequate and accessible environment. consultation should be undertaken with local residents and Cityii oriiii cite. users/managers of heritage and SPA/SAC sites to minimise the uncertainty relating to Sustainability Appraisal Objective SA7.
-2. To make this plan 'legally compliant' the Modifications SA Addendum document and the Waste Management DPD should be thoroughly checked and corrected to ensure it reflects the Bradford and not Cambridge Local Plan.
-3. To make this plan 'sound' the Sustainability Appraisal Objectives
+SUSTAIN SUSTAINABILITY APPRAISAL Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 9 the June 2012 Habitats Regulation Assessment and reported in the following HRA (November, 2012: Para 6.2).
+The report's conclusions are as follows regarding Site WM3 (Former Site 78).
+'In conclusion, the findings of this air quality modelling exercise suggest that although the addition of the emissions from a combustion based waste facility would be relatively small, acid deposition is already in excess of the critical load for this part of the South Pennine Moors SPA/SAC (Rombald's Moor) and therefore a combustion based waste management use on proposed Site 78 of the Bradford Waste Management DPD would potentially exacerbate an existing situation.
+With regards to impact avoidance measures, it is therefore suggested that proposed Site 78 of the Bradford Waste Management DPD may not be suitable for a waste management use which uses combustion processes and it is recommended that the Bradford Waste Management DPD is amended to reflect that this use should not be identified as being suitable for Site 78.
+(Para 6.2) (Formerly Site 78) (including the proposed modifications).
+This is further reinforced through Policy WDM2 which stipulates all Proposals for all waste management facilities (whether new, expanded but excluding landfill schemes) will be permitted provided that it can be demonstrated that any impacts of development will not significantly adversely affect people, land, infrastructure, natural resources and the historic To make this plan 'legally compliant' an adequate and accessible consultation should be undertaken with local residents and users/managers of heritage and SPA/SAC sites to minimise the uncertainty relating to Sustainability Appraisal Objective SA7.
+To make this plan 'legally compliant' the Modifications SA Addendum document and the Waste Management DPD should be thoroughly checked and corrected to ensure it reflects the Bradford and not Cambridge Local Plan.
+To make this plan 'sound' the Sustainability Appraisal Objectives environment.